joelmodisette/datasciencecoursera/Course3_Get_Clean_Data/Project/README.md

 No other scripts are required.
 The submitted script follows these steps in order:
 1. Setup: Load packages, establish directory paths, download and unzip data package.
-2. Read in Data: Each data file is read into a data frame, as is.
-No modifications.
+2. Read in Data: Each data file is read into a data frame.
 3. Filter for only the variables needed: mean() and std().
-4. Reduce the data sets to only the required variables.
+4. Reduce the data sets to only the filtered variables.
 5. Incrementally build the individual data sets for the train and test data in this sequence: Subject-Activity-Data.
 6. Combine and Summarize: Combine test and train data set into one complete set.
 Also, summarize the groupings in this complete set.
 7. Write out the complete data set to a csv file following Tidy Data Protocol.